maresf24524/linux-fundamentals-lab/commands/basic-linux-commands.md

 Example: touch file1 - create a new file named file1

 ###echo - print text to a terminal or to a file
-Example: echo "Today is the day" > file.txt - write a text into a file.txt, if a file doesnt exist, command creates one
+Example: echo "Today is the day" > file.txt

 ###cat - concatenate and display file contents
-Example: cat file.txt - shows contents of file.txt
+Example: cat file.txt

 ###cp - copy files or directories
-Example: cp file1 file2 - this command copies file1 to file2
+Example: cp file1 file2

 ###mv - moves or renames files or directories
-Example: mv file1 file2 - moves or renames file1 to file2
+Example: mv file1 file2

 ## Screen editing